Close icon

 4. Switch your window treatments

 Keep separate sets of window treatments handy for warm and cold weather.
-Be sure to choose tightly woven thermal materials for your fall and winter drapes so that you get the most bang for your buck.
+Be sure to choose tightly woven thermal materials for your fall and winter drapes so you get the most bang for your buck.

 5. Reverse your ceiling fans